Alot1z/uevrLCX/README.md

 - ✅ **Extensive Testing** - Quality assurance and validation
 - ✅ **Community Driven** - Active development and support

 **Ready to bring VR to your favorite games?
-Start building with UEVR Universal Engine VR Adapter today!**
+Start building with uevrLCX today!**

 ---